reema0814/mslearn-fabric/Instructions/Labs/05-analyze-spark.md

 ### Task 1: Create a lakehouse and upload files

-Now that you have a workspace, it's time to switch to the *Data engineering* experience in the portal and create a data lakehouse for the data files you're going to analyze.
+In this task, you will create a lakehouse to organize and analyze your data files.
+After setting up your workspace, you'll switch to the *Data Engineering* experience in the portal to initiate the creation of the data lakehouse.

 1. At the bottom left of the Power BI portal, select the **Power BI** icon and switch to the **Data Engineering** experience.